Blue Lights season 3: Release date, trailer and latest news

 Blue Lights season 3 cast: New and returning

-Good news: most of the Blue Lights cast will be reprising their roles for season 3, with Siân Brooke and Martin McCann among the returnees as Grace Ellis and Stevie Neil respectively.
+Good news: Most of the Blue Lights cast are reprising their roles for season 3, with Siân Brooke and Martin McCann among the returnees as Grace Ellis and Stevie Neil, respectively.

 You can also expect to see more from Katherine Devlin as Annie Conlon, Nathan Braniff as Tommy Foster, Joanne Crawford as Helen McNally, Andi Osho as Sandra Cliff and Frank Blake as Shane Bradley.